 Correlation Analysis

 Correlation analysis was conducted to assess the degree of association between two variables.
-In this study, Karl Pearson’s correlation coefficient was used to determine the relationship between pest incidence and various weather parameters, including: Minimum temperature, Maximum temperature, Morning relative humidity, Evening relative humidity, Rainfall and Sunshine hours
+In this study, Karl Pearson’s correlation coefficient was used to determine the relationship between pest incidence and various weather parameters, including: Minimum temperature, Maximum temperature, Morning relative humidity, Evening relative humidity, Rainfall and Sunshine hours.

 The correlation coefficient (R) was computed using the formula: